ropensci/phruta/README.md

 conda install -c bioconda raxml
 ```

+For other `OS` (Windows, Linux), please follow the instructions listed in the official `RAxML` [website](https://cme.h-its.org/exelixis/web/software/raxml/)

-Open `R` and make sure that the following line doesn't throw an error.
+Once `RAxML` has been installed to your computer, open `R` and make sure that the following line doesn't throw an error.

 ```{r eval=FALSE}
 system("raxmlHPC")
 ```

-You may also want to check if `RAxML` is called using `raxmlHPC` or something else.
-This can be set when running `tree.raxml` using the `raxml_exec` argument.
+Depending on how `RAxML` was installed, you may want to check if `RAxML` is called from the terminal using `raxmlHPC` or `raxmlHPC`.
+This string needs to be passed to `tree.raxml` using the argument `raxml_exec`.
+Please note that this argument corresponds to the `exec` argument in `ips::raxml`.

 Finally, note that `RStudio` sometimes has issues finding *stuff* in the path while using `system()`.

-With issues, if you're running macOS, try running RStudio from the command line.
-Close RStudio, open the terminal, and type:
+If you're using `macOS`, try starting `RStudio` from the command line by running the following line:

 ```{bash eval=FALSE}
 open /Applications/RStudio.app
 ```

+In other OS, it might be better to simply avoid using `RStudio` if you're interested in running the phylogenetic functions in `phruta`.

-## Installing PATHd-8 and treePL <a name="paragraph2"></a>
+## Installing `PATHd-8` and `treePL` <a name="paragraph2"></a>

 There are excellent guides for installing `PATHd-8` and `treePL`.
 Here, I summarize two potentially relevant options.

-First, you can use [Brian O'Meara's](https://github.com/bomeara/phydocker/blob/master/Dockerfile) approach for installing `PATHd-8`.
-I summarized the code [here](https://gist.github.com/cromanpa94/a43bc710a17220f71d796d6590ea7fe4).
+First, you can use [Brian O'Meara's](https://github.com/bomeara/phydocker/blob/master/Dockerfile) approach for installing `PATHd-8` in MacOs and linux.
+I summarize the code in the following [link](https://gist.github.com/cromanpa94/a43bc710a17220f71d796d6590ea7fe4).
+For Windows users, please use the compiled version of the software provided in the following [link](https://www2.math.su.se/PATHd8/).

-Second, you can use homebrew to install `treePL`, thanks to Jonathan Chang.
+Second, you can use homebrew to install `treePL` (Windows, MacOS, and Linux), thanks to Jonathan Chang.

 ```{bash eval = F}
 brew install brewsci/bio/treepl
 ```

+Please check the following [link](https://docs.brew.sh/Homebrew-on-Linux)) if you're interested in running `brew` from Windows and Linux.

 ## Running `phruta` from `Rstudio` while using `MacOS`?